 Former US Attorney General Loretta Lynch to Deliver Hofstra Law’s 2019 Commencement Address

-The Honorable Loretta Lynch, former Attorney General of the United States, will deliver the commencement address and be awarded an honorary Doctor of Laws at the Maurice A. Deane School of Law at Hofstra University’s commencement ceremony on Monday, May 20, at 7 p.m. at the David S. Mack Sports and Exhibition Complex, located on Hofstra’s North Campus.
+The Honorable Loretta Lynch, former Attorney General of the United States, will deliver the commencement address and be awarded the Hofstra University Presidential Medal at the Maurice A. Deane School of Law at Hofstra University’s commencement ceremony on Monday, May 20, at 7 p.m. at the David S. Mack Sports and Exhibition Complex, located on Hofstra’s North Campus.

 “We are honored to have Loretta Lynch, a true trailblazer and an outstanding attorney, as our commencement speaker,” said Judge Gail Prudenti, dean of Hofstra Law.
 “I am grateful that our graduates will have the opportunity to hear from her as they prepare to embark on their own legal careers and blaze new trails.”

 Appointed by President Barack Obama in 2015, Ms. Lynch is the first female African American to hold the position.
 She also served as the head of the U.S. Attorney’s Office for the Eastern District of New York twice, under both President Bill Clinton and President Obama.
 (View Ms. Lynch’s full biography below.)

 Below is more information about graduation: